MatthiasLienhard/KitaWetterstation/README.md

 # KitaWetterstation
 Weather station with animations for Kindergarden

-This (video)[https://youtu.be/sKCQWrAyeEQ] shows the weather station in action.
+This video shows the weather station in action: https://youtu.be/sKCQWrAyeEQ

+# Function

+# Komponents